 Slaton and surrounding area schools are eligible for a program offered by the Community Foundation of West Texas specifically for K-12 schools in the South Plains area.
 The intent of this program is to provide small grants to elementary and secondary school teachers to enable them to try out creative teaching techniques and buy enriching teaching materials which are not supported by school budgets.
 Teachers in Slaton and the surrounding area are encouraged to apply!

-In 2019, close to 70 teachers in Lubbock and the surrounding South Plains school districts requested mini-grants, and over half of them received the funds requested.
-This program is funded exclusively through local private donations and granted out more than $40,000 in mini-grants to teachers in 2019.
+49 teachers in Lubbock and the surrounding South Plains school districts received mini-grants for the 2020-2021 school year.
+This program is funded exclusively through local private donations and granted out more than $21,445 in mini-grants to teachers in 2020.

 Click on the following links to obtain an application form and sample materials that are intended to assist you in submitting your proposal: